Technical Committee (TC) CYBER (cybersecurity) Activity Report 2022

 TC CYBER works in close co-operation with numerous international, regional and national organizations and governments involved in cyber security, including the European Cybersecurity Agency (ENISA), CEN, CENELEC, the International Telecommunication Union (ITU) and the International Organization for Standardization (ISO).
 The committee also develops standards for security requirements that are not catered for elsewhere in ETSI.

-Work was also completed on a new Technical Report TR 103 838 (subsequently published early in 2022) that offers a guide to Coordinated Vulnerability Disclosure.
+Published in January as a Technical Report, TR 103 838 presents a guide to Coordinated Vulnerability Disclosure.
 Aimed at organizations wishing to implement a vulnerability disclosure process, the guide features examples of policy, action plans and generic advice on responding to a disclosure.

 Quantum Safe Cryptography